KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/updating_guide.md

 !!! attention

-    It is recommended to have at least 30GB of free space left on the the drive that Bazzite is installed to avoid issues updating your system.
+    It is required to have **3% free storage of your total drive that Bazzite is installed on** to update properly.

 ## How do updates work?